iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 ## List experiments in another Git remote

-As we discussed in [Sharing Experiments], you can use `dvc exp push` to upload experiments to Git remotes.
+As we discuss in [Sharing Experiments], you can use `dvc exp push` to upload experiments to Git remotes.
 If you want to get a list of uploaded experiments, you can use `dvc exp list` and supply a Git remote name.